atomisthq/docs/docs/developer/architecture.md

 ## API for Software

+The SDM is a persistent process that runs in the background.
 An SDM links up to the *API for software*, implemented by the Atomist service, exposing:

 -   *What we know*: The Atomist cortex, accessible through GraphQL queries and subscription joins